|Nutrition Facts (per serving)|

 Add the ground beef and brown, stirring frequently.
-Pour off excess fat.

-Reduce heat to low and simmer slowly, uncovered, for 1 hour, or until the sauce has thickened.
+Reduce heat to low and simmer slowly, uncovered, for 15 minutes, or until the sauce has thickened.

 Assemble the Lasagna and Bake

-Spoon 4 to 6 tablespoons of the sauce or just enough to cover the bottom of a large 3-quart rectangular baking dish.
+Spoon 4 to 6 tablespoons of the sauce or just enough to cover the bottom of the baking dish.

 Top with a single layer of noodles.
 Spoon about 1/3 of the remaining sauce over the noodles.
 Spoon about 1/2 of the ricotta cheese evenly over the layer of sauce, then sprinkle a few tablespoons of Parmesan cheese over that.
-Add and about 1/3 of the mozzarella cheese.
+Add about 1/3 of the mozzarella cheese.

 Repeat with another 1/3 of noodles, another 1/3 of the sauce, the remaining ricotta, another 1/3 of the mozzarella and a few tablespoons of Parmesan cheese.

 Finish with the last layer of noodles, the remaining sauce, Parmesan, and mozzarella cheese.